rtircher/lein-haml-sass/README.md

 ## TODO

+* use :root of project to make sure we use the correct files ** remove root from path on display
+** there might be an issue with finding haml files
 * Add hooks
 * Allow the use of a specific haml version if specified in the project.clj config
 * Create some unit tests for the haml tasks